Broadway’s Cort Theatre to be renamed in honor of James Earl Jones

 It has undergone a $47 million restoration and expansion that includes the building of a 35-foot wide and 100-foot deep adjacent space to the theater that allows for bars and lounges on every level, new bathrooms for men and women, and elevators, all in compliance with the Americans with Disabilities Act.
 A new mural that employs digital tiles connects the floors.

-The James Earl Jones Theatre will have a wider stage and a trap room underneath — making musicals now an option — and a new upstairs rehearsal space that matches the stage's footprint.
+The James Earl Jones Theatre has a wider stage and a trap room underneath — making musicals now an option — and a new upstairs rehearsal space that matches the stage's footprint.
 There is also an upgraded wardrobe room and offices for theater staff and roomy dressing rooms.

 Inside the theater, the firm Francesca Russo Architect has brought back the Marie Antoinette color palette in the seating, ornamental plaster, drapery, lighting and carpet.
 Original cove lighting have been replaced with long life lamps and the original Tiffany glass illuminated proscenium has been restored.